 Therapists are introduced to the numerous practices of naturopaths, chiropractors and herbalists.
 Patients will often present to our clinic having trialled numerous “natural’ treatment options.
 Having an understanding of these practices and appreciating how they may interact with medical (pharmacological) and physiotherapy treatments is vital.
 Topics covered include: homeopathy, applied kinesiology, Bach flower essences, acupuncture, chiropractic, iridology, herbal medicine and reflexology.
 The aim is not to support the use of these interventions but to become familiar with the basic principles of each and to understand why patients may resort to these practices.

-If you have any further questions, or you would like to contact the physiotherapist best suited to managing your problem please call or email us.
-Alternatively, why not try our online e-Consult service?
-It’s free and can help you decide if physiotherapy is right for you.
+If you have any further questions, or you would like to contact the physiotherapist best suited to managing your problem please contact us.